-She believes that every child deserves access to an excellent education opportunity, and for the last five years has advocated for fully funding Kansas Public Schools.
+She believes that every child deserves access to an excellent education opportunity, and has served on the Shawnee Mission School District Board of Education since January 2018.

 She attended Shawnee Mission Schools from kindergarten through graduation, and attended the University of Kansas for both undergraduate and law school.
 A recipient of the KU Law Rice Scholarship, Heather's law practice primarily consists of civil rights work.

 Heather is well known for walking to Topeka from her home in Merriam, to raise awareness of the need for constitutionally funded Kansas schools and the risks associated with privatization efforts.
 As a former PTA president and long time parent volunteer, Heather has been active in the Shawnee Mission Community for years.
 She has three children in the District, at each building level, High School, Middle School, and Elementary.